Aqaba Fortress

 The Aqaba Castle or Aqaba Fort (قلعة العقبة), also known as the Mamluk Castle of Aqaba, Jordan, is a Mamluk and Ottoman fortified caravanserai on the pilgrimage route to Mecca and Medina which, in its current form, dates back mainly to the 16th century.
 In the century preceding the First World War, it was used to a larger degree as a military stronghold.

-In July 1916, the fortress was witness to a victory of the Arab Revolt, when this heavily defended Turkish stronghold fell to an Arab camel charge.
+In July 1917, the fortress was witness to a victory in the Battle of Aqaba as part of the Arab Revolt, when this heavily defended Ottoman stronghold fell to an Arab camel charge.
 Lawrence of Arabia rode triumphantly from here to Cairo to report the good news to General Allenby.
 The port of Aqaba became a major supply base for the advancing Arab Revolt.

 The fort is located next to the Aqaba Flagpole, which carries the flag of the Arab revolt against the Ottomans.
 A building adjacent to the fort, which in 1917 served as Sharif Hussein's residence, now houses the Aqaba Archaeological Museum.

 History and archaeology

 Crusader/Ayyubid period

-The Early Muslim fortified city of Ayla was already in a dilapidated state in 1116, when King Baldwin I of Jerusalem reached it forcing its inhabitants to flee by ship to a nearby island.
+The Early Muslim fortified city of Ayla (present-day Aqaba) was already in a dilapidated state in 1116, when King Baldwin I of Jerusalem reached it forcing its inhabitants to flee by ship to a nearby island.
 The Crusaders left a garrison behind in a small fort, which they either built themselves, or more likely, according to archaeologist Donald Whitcomb, inherited from the Ayyubids.
 Whichever the case, no 12th-century material could be identified during excavations anywhere at Aqaba, and Whitcomb's assumption is that it has been completely razed when the Mamluks built their own fort at the same location.